Bruce M. Timm

 Shareholder, Boutin Jones Inc. in Sacramento

 Year Graduated: 1998

 Timm is the president of the Sacramento County Bar Association.
 Timm is a shareholder at Boutin Jones Inc., where he is a member of the firm’s Employment Law and Litigations Practice groups.
 He is one of many alumni at the full-service business, real estate and litigation firm.
 Timm is serving his second four-year term on the McGeorge Alumni Association Board of Directors.
-He has served on the board’s executive committee as Vice President of Alumni Programs and has been particularly active in bringing Pacific McGeorge students together with alumni mentors.
-A former adjunct professor at Pacific McGeorge, he has participated in numerous Career Development Office panel discussions, judged oral arguments for the moot court team, and regularly attended Dine with Alumni programs.
-While a student at Pacific McGeorge, Timm won the Final Four Top Oral Advocate Award, was elected to membership in the Roger J Traynor Honor Society, was a member of the National Moot Court Competition Team, and served as a teaching assistant in Appellate Advocacy.
+He has served on the board’s executive committee as Vice President of Alumni Programs and has been particularly active in bringing McGeorge students together with alumni mentors.
+A former adjunct professor at McGeorge, he has participated in numerous Career Development Office panel discussions, judged oral arguments for the moot court team, and regularly attended Dine with Alumni programs.
+While a student at McGeorge, Timm won the Final Four Top Oral Advocate Award, was elected to membership in the Roger J Traynor Honor Society, was a member of the National Moot Court Competition Team, and served as a teaching assistant in Appellate Advocacy.

 Interview for Employment Law Pathways